-The Victims Services Grant Program (VSGP) Program Guidelines and Application Procedures for Competitive Funding provide detailed guidance to aid applicants in determining eligibility, developing itemized budgets and budget narratives, and completing other related forms.
+These Virginia Department of Criminal Justice Services (DCJS) Victims Services Grant Program-Sexual and Domestic Violence Services (VSGP-SDVS) Guidelines and Application Procedures for Non-Competitive Sexual and Domestic Violence Services Funding provide detailed guidance to aid applicants in determining eligibility, developing itemized budgets and budget narratives, and completing other related forms.
 Using the guidance presented in this document, applicants can efficiently and effectively prepare complete applications.
-The development of these requirements was informed by the VOCA Rule and other federal requirements.
+The development of these guidelines was informed by the Victims of Crime Act (VOCA) Rule and other federal and state requirements.